Team-1280-Training/Unit-5/README.md

 Then, make a procedure that greets the user personally and recommends them a movie of your choice based on the information they provided.

-In your `main` method, call these operations to prompt the user for their information and give them a movie recommendation. \
+Call these operations to prompt the user for their information and give them a movie recommendation. \
 *Note: you should not create more than one `Scanner` in this program!* You may have to 'pass it around'.

 ## Feedback